divoxx/goproj/README.md

 For now, the easiest way of installing it is by cloning the repository, prepending the repo's `bin/` folder to the `PATH` env variable and setting the `GOTOOL` env variable with the go tool's absolute path.

-If you're on linux, you can copy & paste this (line breaks in `cat` are important):
+If you're on linux, you can copy & paste this (line break in `cat` is important if file doesn't have a leading linebreak):

 ```
 git clone git://github.com/divoxx/goproj
 cd goproj
 cat <<EOF >> ~/.bashrc && source ~/.bashrc

-# -- Configure GoProj
 export GOTOOL="$(which go)"
 export PATH="$(pwd)/bin:\${PATH}"
 EOF